rosettatype/legible-typography/_chapters/6-beyond-legibility-research.md

 probable as women tended to spend less time looking at the displays and therefore longer looking at the road (in the simulation).

-Question: What is your interpretation of this gender difference?
+> Question: What is your interpretation of this gender difference?
+{: .question }

 Figure 6.2 Eurostile typeface (top) and Frutiger (bottom) used by Reimer et al. (2014) and Dobres et al. (2016).